Dec 17, 2019

 Here are a few tips for shoot day:

 No more than a few minutes.
 The shorter you make your video, the more views you’re likely to get, which can improve your rankings and the chances of being found on search engines.
 Limiting the length will also help you focus on providing value and creating a good pace so viewers don’t get bored.
+Learn more about video length in our complete post on the topic.

 To edit your how-to video, you’ll need video editing software (there are options available for any budget and skill level).